To submit an article online, and to check the status of your submission, you need to have an account with Sri Lanka Journal of Bio-Medical Informatics

 Full original articles should be less than 5000 words.

-Abbreviations should be in parenthesis preceded by words in full before the first appearance.
+Abbreviations should be in parenthesis preceded by words in full, before its first appearance.

 These may be submitted by authors or solicited by the Editors.
 Leading articles are expert opinions on interesting topics or current advancements in health informatics.
 Comments or explanations of a current or past article may appear as a leading article.
-Authors should provide a few key words or phrases for the index.
+Authors should provide a maximum of five key words or phrases for the index.

-4.1.5 Current Practice Articles and evidence-based practice articles
+4.1.6 Current practice articles and evidence-based practice articles

 Extended papers presented at conferences will be published if the papers have not been published nor will be published elsewhere, prior to publication in SLJBMI.